copyitright/TinyGit/README.md

-I wanted a smaller version of Git for Windows, but MinGit wasn't small enough.
+TinyGit: a (much) smaller version of (Min)Git for Windows, but only usable for cloning, pulling, fetching and merging.
-So I decided to make it even smaller.
-Thus TinyGit was born/came to life :-)